-Ali Abu Muhammed is the brainchild behind the school, and serves as the full time director and principal.
+Mahmoud abu Ali is the brainchild behind Yellow Brick Road and he serves as the full time director and principal.
 Culturally Muslim, he grew up in a refugee camp and through the UNRWA school system, which is what inspired him to start the Yellow Brick Road.

 “With the absence of competent teachers or a broad curriculum, my education was inadequate.
 Conditions at school were harsh.
 With no heating or fans, we froze in the winter and melted in summer.

 When I left school, I earned a degree in Applied English and later a Masters in International Development and Corporation.
 With a knowledge of English, not only was I equipped to embrace the age of information, my world opened up.
 Things were not what I had been taught.
-There was so much I wasn’t taught.
+There was so much I had not learned.
 The world is so big, so interesting and so beautiful, but I didn’t learn this in school.
 That is the reason I love our project.
 It gives me hope - for me and for my community.